yardnsm/.config/README.md

 # yardnsm's dotfiles

 These are my dotfiles.
-A collection of zsh, git and macOS configurations.
+A collection of zsh, git, vim and macOS configurations.
 I built this repo from scratch, while focus on organization.

 ![](_misc/media/terminal.png)